Katie Whaley, Coordinator

 When will the program begin?

 The City's Rental Housing Registration website is ready for all rental owners to begin registering their properties.
-We ask that registration be done by November 1, 2018.
-Owners of apartments on the West Hill and in the Kent Valley will be the first inspection group, and will need to pass inspection by the end of 2019 in order to obtain their 2020 business license.
-Other units in the city will need to be inspected in subsequent years.
+Owners of apartments on the West Hill and in the Kent Valley will be the first inspection group, and must pass inspection by the end of 2019 to obtain their 2020 business license.
+Other units in the city must be inspected in subsequent years.
 City staff will provide further details on inspection requirements in the near future.

 What's happening in the meantime?